lia54/new-academic/content/project/project2/index.md

 slides: example
 ---

-Designed and developed a new distributed and persistent caching layer for cloud data centers.
+Designed and developed a new distributed and persistent caching layer for cloud data centers to improve efficiency and performance.
-Implement new replication and recovery protocols to ensure fault-tolerance and availability
+Implement replication and recovery protocols to ensure fault-tolerance and availability.